grdddj/done-for-today/plan.md

 # Tomorrow

 Translations:
-- reading the boundary word in both flash sections
+- tests in french
-- link translations.c from unix to stm32f4
 - change delimiter from asterisk to 0
+- add header into the translation data
+- data validation
 - create mapping/dictionary of all the keys
-- tests in czech and french
-- data validation

 ---